 - 3+ years of science (biology, chemistry, and/or physics)

-- 3+ years of a foreign language (or two years each of two different languages)
+- Either three years of a foreign language or two years each of two different languages – one year may be taken before high school

 Applicants are encouraged to select Honors, Advanced Placement, International Baccalaureate, or other advanced-level courses when available.